ragingwind/sw-precache-webpack-dev-server-plugin/readme.md

 ### Plugin Configurations

 - filename: [String] - Service worker script name for serving on dev server.
-It is same with [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin#configuration)
+It is same with [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin#configuration), must be started with '/'

 ## Test

-It will be provided soon
+It will be covered soon

 ## License